rickyfelix19/project-coinbase/README.md

 1. React ( required )
 2. @mui ( required )
 3. @mui-icons ( if needed )
-4. axios
+4. TailwindCSS
-5. Postman
+5. axios
-6. Airbnb ESLint Style
+6. Postman
+7. ESLint Airbnb and Prettier Configuration
-7. Vercel* ( for Deployment and CI / CD ) *if I have enough time
+8. Vercel* ( for Deployment and CI / CD ) *if I have enough time

 #### Additional Tool ( used outside coding ):
 1. Figma ( for coloring and quick mi-fi mockups ), you can check design [here](www.blank.com)